 Clinical Education and UNC Curriculum

-First year physical therapy students have an 8-week practicum beginning in the summer following the first two semesters of their academic experience.
-Second year physical therapy students have back-to-back 8-week practicums spanning from March to June (or, alternatively, on 16-week rotation for selected sites).
-Third year physical therapy students have a final 12-week rotation in the summer upon completion of the academic portion of the curriculum.
+First year physical therapy students have an eight-week practicum beginning in the summer following the first two semesters of their academic experience.
+Second year physical therapy students have back-to-back eight-week practicums spanning from March to June (or, alternatively, on 16-week rotation for selected sites).
+Third-year physical therapy students have a final 12-week rotation in the summer upon completion of the academic portion of the curriculum.

-For more information on how Clinical Education is part of the UNC Curriclum, please see the resources below:
+For more information on how clinical education is part of our, please see the resources below:

-- UNC DPT Course Sequence- The UNC Doctorate in Physical Therapy program requires three calendar years and 39 courses.
+- UNC DPT Course Sequence- The UNC Doctor in Physical Therapy program requires three calendar years and 39 courses.
 This document outlines the sequence of the curriculum.